daboynb/playcurlNEXT/Readme.md

 - At every boot, the fingerprint (fp) will be pulled using the action.sh script of your pif module.
 - Every hour, the updated fingerprint will be downloaded.

-# How to configure extra settings
+# How to configure a different time interval
 1) You can set your own check interval by specifying the number of minutes inside the file:
         `/data/adb/modules/playcurlNEXT/minutes.txt`
 (minimum 1 minute, maximum 1400 minutes)